 How this Conditional RANKIF Formula works

-And, please remember SUMPRODUCT is a function that can take arrays even when you haven’t applied a formula as an array.
+To understand this, we need to break this formula into three parts.
+And please remember that SUMPRODUCT is a function that can take arrays even when you haven’t applied a formula as an array.

 To check, just edit your formulas in cell D4, select only the first part of the formula, and press F9.
 It will show all the values of the array.

-And in the end, you have to use the double minus sign to convert TRUE and FALSE into 1 and 0.
+And in the end, you must use the double minus sign to convert TRUE and FALSE into 1 and 0.

 To check, just edit your formulas in cell D4, select only the second part of the formula, and press F9.
 It will show all the values of the array.

-And in the end, you have to use the double minus sign to convert TRUE and FALSE into 1 and 0.
+And in the end, you must use the double minus sign to convert TRUE and FALSE into 1 and 0.
 Now, it will look like this.

 Result from this part of the formula: We have a 1 where the score is greater and a 0 score where the score is equal or lower than.